(315) 685-8534 — Owasco, New York

 Raphael brings a varied and unique skill set to West Lake, informed through a prior career in toy design, book illustration, and hand-crafted carpentry.
 Part of what excites Raphael about the conservation field is meeting the complex problem-solving challenges so many treatments demand, with no two quite alike.
 Raphael enjoys applying the insights, hand skills, and strategic planning gained through his conservation training with his prior professional experiences to more carefully conserve historic and contemporary paintings, thus safely preserving these painted artifacts and better allowing the original artist’s intent to be more fully showcased.

-In addition to her work at Westlake, Marietta is the Creative Director and Founder of Art Camp, a community-focused program that blends art and nature to inspire creativity across generations .Rooted in a long line of artists, Marietta studied at George Washington University and earned her Graphic Design degree in Southern California.
-With a professional background in product development and marketing, she is committed to building meaningful relationships that support and enrich the local art community.
+Marietta is also the Founder and Creative Director of Art Camp, a community program that pairs art with the natural landscape to inspire creativity across generations.
+Descended from a long line of artists, she studied at George Washington University and earned her degree in Graphic Design in Southern California.
+Her background in product development and marketing shapes a nonprofit approach rooted in relationships and the belief that a thriving art community lifts the whole region.